Science of People - Logo

 Now that you have a general guideline for handling an awkward conversation about an odor with tact, here are a few things to avoid.

 Regardless of the source of the problem, steer clear of assumptions.
 This can lead to being very hurtful and lead the person to be unwilling to listen to you.
+Keep your focus on the observable issue and let them share the why if they choose to.

 Gossip is when you talk negatively about someone without them knowing.
 If you gossip about the person, chances are, they’ll find out.
 At that point, it will be hard to convince them that you sincerely care for them.

 If you hear other people gossiping about them and have the opportunity to, let them know in a direct but kind manner that you don’t think it’s appropriate.
-Try saying, “I don’t feel like this is a constructive or helpful conversation, and I don’t think we need to speak about our colleague behind their back.”
+Try saying: “I don’t feel like this is a constructive or helpful conversation, and I don’t think we need to speak about our colleague behind their back.”

 Don’t mention the gossipers when addressing your concerns.
 The individual you’re talking with will likely feel embarrassed about their scent already.
 They don’t need to feel like everyone is talking about them behind their back.

+Pro Tip: In some workplace dynamics, it may be best to talk with your team leader before conversing with the individual.
 Find a time to speak with your boss in private.
 Mention your concerns and ask them how they would like to move forward.

 Although this conversation may feel quite daunting, it’s likely worth it in the long run.
 If you passively avoid the individual, they’ll probably notice.
 It could be hurtful if they think you’re avoiding them because you’re upset or dislike them.

 It’s better to tackle the conversation head-on.
+Your relationship—and their future opportunities—will benefit.

 Here’s a workplace example to help you piece the steps together and have a constructive and kind conversation!

 Charlie and Jake work together, but after lunch, Charlie has a hard time talking to Jake because his breath smells so bad.
-Charlie noticed other people avoid Jake and don’t want Jake’s workplace opportunities to be hindered.
+Charlie noticed other people avoid Jake and doesn’t want Jake’s workplace opportunities to be hindered.
 He decides to chat with Jake about it.

 One morning, he finds a private moment on their way in from the parking lot.
-As they’re walking, Charlie says, “Hey Jake, I was hoping I’d get the chance to speak with you alone.
+As they’re walking, Charlie says: “Hey Jake, I was hoping I’d get the chance to speak with you alone.
 Is it alright if I mention something to you?
 It’s a bit of an awkward topic.”

-Jake looks confused (and a little stressed) but responds with, “Of course.
+Jake looks confused (and a little stressed) but responds with: “Of course.
 What’s on your mind?”

 “Well, I’ve noticed that after lunch, your breath often smells pretty strong.
 I wouldn’t bring it up, except that I consider you a friend, and figured I’d want to know if my breath was bad.
 I just don’t want it to hinder you from making friends in the office.
 I know you’re still relatively new here.”

-Jake looks a bit embarrassed but replies, “Oh, thanks for letting me know.
+Jake looks a bit embarrassed but replies: “Oh, thanks for letting me know.
 I appreciate you looking out for me.
 It must be what I’m eating for lunch.
 Maybe I can get into the habit of carrying gum or a mint.”

 Notice how, from the beginning, Charlie’s goal is to be a good friend and let Jake know about his bad breath.